-This publication has been prepared by Perpetual Investment Management Limited (PIML) ABN 18 000 866 535, AFSL No 234426.
+The publication has been prepared by Perpetual Investment Management Limited (PIML) ABN 18 000 866 535 AFSL No 234426 and issued by Perpetual Superannuation Limited (PSL) ABN 84 008 416 831 AFSL No 225246 RSEL No L0003315.
 It is general information only and is not intended to provide you with financial advice or take into account your objectives, financial situation or needs.
 You should consider, with a financial adviser, whether the information is suitable for your circumstances.
-To the extent permitted by law, no liability is accepted for any loss or damage as result of any religions on this information.
+To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
+The product disclosure statement (PDS) for the Perpetual WealthFocus Superannuation Fund

-a result of any reliance on this information.
-The PDS for the relevant fund, issued by PIML, should be considered before deciding whether to acquire or hold units in that fund.
+The product disclosure statement (PDS) for the Perpetual WealthFocus Superannuation Fund ABN 41 772 007 500, issued by PSL, should be considered before deciding whether to acquire or hold units in the fund.
 The PDS and Target Market Determination can be obtained by calling 1800 022 033 or visiting our website www.perpetual.com.au.
-No company in the Perpetual Group (Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund or the return of any investor's capital.
-Total return shown for the fund(s) have been calculated using exit prices after taking into account all of Perpetual's ongoing fees and assuming reinvestment of distributions.
-No allowance has been made for contribution or withdrawal fees or taxation (except in the case of superannuation funds, as applicable).
+No company in the Perpetual Group (Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund or the return of an investor's carital.

+performance of any fund or the return of an investor's capital.
+Total returns shown for the Perpetual WealthFocus Superannuation Fund have been calculated using exit prices after taking into account all of Perpetual's ongoing fees and assuming reinvestment of distributions.
+No allowance has been made for taxation.
 Past performance is not indicative of future performance.